blazeag/mnemon/README.md

 ### Usage

-First of all, Mnemon only works with root permissions.
+Mnemon only works with root permissions.
 You must specify the list of directories to back up, one per line, into a file named included_paths.txt, and store it in the same directory of mnemon.

 CLI usage: